w3c/wai-curricula/content/designer/images-and-graphics.md

 Suggested resources to support your teaching:

-* @@@
 * [Images (WAI Web Accessibility Tutorials)](https://www.w3.org/WAI/tutorials/images/) &mdash; Shows how to provide alternatives to images that are accessible to people with disabilities.
-* [How People with Disabilities Use the Web](/people-use-web/) &mdash; Provides stories of people with disabilities using the Web; describes types of disabilities and some of the barriers that people encounter using the Web; and introduces types of assistive technologies and adaptive strategies that some people use.
+* [[How People with Disabilities Use the Web]](/people-use-web/) &mdash; Provides stories of people with disabilities using the Web; describes types of disabilities and some of the barriers that people encounter using the Web; and introduces types of assistive technologies and adaptive strategies that some people use.
 * [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) &mdash; Address accessibility of web content on desktops, laptops, tablets, and mobile devices.